write-you-a-scheme-v2/scheme/docs/00_overview.md

 been the focus of numerous computer science white papers and is equiped with a production worthy compiler and environment.
-Thus, Haskell is very advanced, and offers many features that give the programmer expressive power above and beyond any other language.
+Thus, Haskell is very advanced, and offers many features that give the programmer expressive power above and beyond any other language, like powerful abstractions, and a type system that nearly eliminates runtime errors in compiled programs.
 With great power, comes great responsiblity.
-When using Haskell in production, it may be attractive to include advanced type theory extensions, although its my opinion that these are not needed and add significant complexity.
-My tutorial will reflect this approach, and only include the minimal set of language extensions for maximum effect.
+When using Haskell in production, it may be attractive to include advanced type theory extensions and sophisticated abstractions.
+These can add significant complexity for marginal engineering gain.
+My tutorial will reflect this approach, and focus on the minimal set of language extensions for maximum effect.